jduchateau/rdf_benchmark/README.md

 #### librdf

-one of the following (depending on your distribution):
+One of the following (depending on your distribution):

 * pacman -S redland
 * apt install librdf-dev